tensorflow/tfjs/integration_tests/benchmarks/README.md

 Obviously, this requires a CUDA-enabled GPU and all required drivers and libraries set up properly on the system.

+Also, note that using the `--tfjs-node-gpu` will cause the the GPU (CUDA) version of TensorFlow (Python) to be installed and used for comparison.

 Add the `--log` flag to cause the benchmark data and related metadata to be logged to Cloud Firestore.
 This requires you set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable and point it to the service-account JSON file.
 See this Google Cloud documentation page for more details: https://cloud.google.com/docs/authentication/getting-started